YellowBlackTea/UNet_CHLa_prediction/README.md

 # Quick result
 UNet is better to predict a correct CHL-a as it can learn its details or some Physics phenomena of the CHL-a.
 CNN was only able to learn roughly the shape of the CHL-a, thus this model is a simple method to get a rough idea of the CHL-a.

+To get an idea of the data used, check `Read_me.txt` file.

 # More detailled information
 The report is available only by contacting me.